The Missing Cross to Purity

 you must worship in the truth and in the spirit.

-It is not a temple that is made with hands?
+It is not a temple that is made with hands.

-The Jews outward worshipped in the temple that was made with hands;
+The outward Jews worshipped in the temple that was made with hands;

-but the Jew inward his worship is to be in the spirit, and in the truth,
+but the inward Jew his worship is to be in the spirit, and in the truth,

 and in a temple not made with hands.

-and no where else.
+and nowhere else.

 What temple?